Karenni National People's Liberation Front

-The Karenni National People's Liberation Front (KNPLF) is a communist and Karenni nationalist insurgent group active in Kayah State, Myanmar (Burma).
+The Karenni National People's Liberation Front (KNPLF) is a Marxist-Leninist and Karenni nationalist insurgent group active in Kayah State, Myanmar (Burma).
 It agreed to become a government-sponsored border guard force on 8 November 2009 although it remains active under the name of KNPLF.
 Starting from 13 June 2023, it has decided to change sides to the Karen National Liberation Army (KNLA), Karenni Army (KA), Karenni Nationalities Defense Force (KNDF), and People's Defense Force (PDF) and fight the military regime.

 History

 The KNPLF was formed in 1978, when a group of left-wing fighters split from the Karenni Army due to ideological differences.
 In 1983, under CPB's leadership, KNPLF alongside Kayan New Land Party and Shan State National Liberation Organisation formed the central regional command.
 The group maintained close ties with the Communist Party of Burma (CPB), receiving training, supplies, and armed support from the group until the latter's disarmament in 1989.

 In 1989, a ceasefire deal was negotiated between the State Law and Order Restoration Council (SLORC) and the KNPLF, which was finalised in 1994.
 The group had since helped government soldiers combat other armed insurgent groups, most notably the Karenni Army, and on 8 November 2009, the group agreed to transform into a "border guard force".

 The KNPLF has been accused of using child soldiers and landmines in the past, with one child soldier named Koo Reh at age 13 saying:

-I was watching the film [in the cinema], and he [the recruiter] sat and talked to me.
+"I was watching the film [in the cinema], and he [the recruiter] sat and talked to me.
 He said if I joined I would be happy and receive a salary and uniform.
 I do not remember his name but he was from KNPLF.
 I agreed to join.
 He spoke to many people in the cinema, one by one, 20 or 25 people, adults, women, boys.
 About six people went with him.
 The older ones were 16 or 17, the younger ones 11, 12 or 13.
-I went home but didn't tell my mother, then I went with him.
+I went home but didn't tell my mother, then I went with him."